Monica S. Desai

 Mr. Giacalone is an expert in electrical contracting and inspection where he has worked for over 30 years.
 He is a retired California licensed electrical contractor and a past member of the National Electrical Contractors Association (Santa Clara Valley).
 He represented clients to the Code & Compliance Appeals Board, City of San Jose.
 He performed work and services for numerous companies, including Colliers International, PG&E, and various construction and law firms.
 Mr. Giacalone serves as an expert witness for construction litigation, allowing attorneys and insurance companies to understand how various code and construction processes apply in such areas as utility installations, street lighting, CATV, and communications installations.
 His formal education includes focused study in business management, lighting design, and electrical services cost estimating.
 In his own words, he became an arbiter and mediator because he believes the traditional court system produces a negative impact on the reputations of the parties compared to the Just Resolve method that allows for the private resolution of a dispute.
 He also believes its process is much less expensive than traditional arbitration.

 Mr. Gordon is an expert in technology company marketing and sales, product management, effective messaging, and creative strategy development.
-With an emphasis in B2B relationships, his career experience runs the gamut from extensive content writing for all media to creation, implementation and management of focused brand-building, marketing and sales programs.
-Since 2005, Mr. Gordon has served as Senior VP Strategic Services of The Oya Group, where his consulting credits include successful projects for Cisco, Pinnacle Systems, Brocade, Annuvia, Adeza Biomedical and Kodak.
-Before 2005, his career included roles as Director of Global Business Development for Centric Software, Major Account and Technical Sales Representative for Zenith Data Systems, and a Senior Products Manager for Plantronics.
+With an emphasis on B2B relationships, his career experience runs the gamut from extensive content writing for all media to creation, implementation and management of focused brand-building, marketing, and sales programs.
+Since 2005, Mr. Gordon has served as Senior VP of Strategic Services of The Oya Group, where his consulting credits include successful projects for Cisco, Pinnacle Systems, Brocade, Annuvia, Adeza Biomedical, and Kodak.
+Before 2005, his career included roles as Director of Global Business Development for Centric Software, Major Account and Technical Sales Representative for Zenith Data Systems, and Senior Products Manager for Plantronics.
 Mr. Gordon holds a Bachelor of Sciences degree in Communications from the University of California at Santa Cruz.

 Joe H. Henderson